TOOLS AND METHODS

 Based on that, our engineers will create a problem statement summarizing the information provided, as well as the purpose of the simulation.

 Above is a typical visual of a "problem statement."

-In this first step of the simulation, we define a geometry to designate our domain of interest.
+In this step, we define a geometry to designate our domain of interest.